okjuan/virtual.book/_drafts/2024-09-07-minor-concussion.md

 ---
 layout: post
-title: "what I'm doing now #6"
+title: getting a minor concussion
-permalink: /now-september-2024
+permalink: /minor-concussion
-tags: journal
+tags: journal bureacracy health
 ---

-Getting injured, traveling, and more.
+In my couple decades of playing soccer, I've deliberately headed many balls and involuntarily taken several to the face.
 <!--more-->

-### getting injured

-I've been getting a bit unlucky.
-My first attempt at returning to soccer goalkeeping resulted in a badly sprained ring finger.
-The xray showed "a couple tiny fragments of bone", which the hand doctor that I was later referred to desribed as "technically a break".
-To him, I relayed the playful question my friend has asked: what happens to the bits of bone?
-Yes, he confirmed, they get "resorbed".
-(I'd used the word humorously, but it turned out to be a real word.)

-A few weeks later, back in the outfield, my domain, I took a meanly struck soccer ball to the back of the head.
-In my couple decades of playing soccer, I've headed many, many balls deliberately and even taken several to the face.
-But I can't recall ever getting hit so firmly on the back of the head, or it ever hurting so much.
+But I can't recall ever getting hit so firmly on the back of the head as I did in a game in June, or it ever hurting so much.

 Immediately, I subbed off to rest my sore head, unconcerned and expecting to resume playing as if nothing had happened.
 But I noticed my mind working differently.